Mosiwi/mosiwi_wiki/docs/source/common_product/C1K0001_4x4x4led_cube_kit/C1K0001_4x4x4led_cube_kit.md

 sudo ./cube
 ```

-If you want to update the execution file or modify the source code, you need to recompile the code.
+If you update the execution file or modify the source code, you need to recompile the code.
 ```
 sudo make
 ```